thomas-melville/myNotes/General/Career_Development/spring/05_Spring_Boot.md

 * @RunWith(SpringJUnit4ClassRunner.class)
 * @SpringApplicationConfiguration, and provide main class to annotation
 * autowire class under test instead of instantiating it
+* Use @MockBean to inject the mock instance into the application context

 ### web integration testing